 Some Website designers use the tool.
-When the feedback has been collected, the client and the designer then do a screen share together to run through the feedbacks together.
+When the feedback has been collected, the client and the web designer, like the Auckland website designer, then do a screen share together to run through the feedbacks together.
 Then, both revise the mockup and come up with a new and better one.

 The inVision app is an effective collaboration tool for some types of projects.
 However, there might be some cases where printed mockups are necessary.
 That said if you find it necessary to process things differently, feel free to do so.